csaude/backup-control-system/backend/README.md

-# SCB Backend
+# SCB Backend Module

 Spring Boot v 1.5.9

 ## Runing the App

-Check the settings on: application.properties file
+Check the settings on:
+`application.properties`

-Run the app
+Run the app and expose the Services:
 `mvn spring-boot:run`